Cancel anytime

 Growth Trajectory and Initiatives

-Historical Growth: Aehr Test Systems has experienced strong revenue growth in recent years driven by demand for SiC testing solutions.
+Historical Growth: Aehr has experienced strong revenue growth in recent years, driven by the adoption of SiC and GaN semiconductors.

-Recent Initiatives: Aehr has focused on expanding its customer base and developing new test solutions for advanced devices.
+Recent Initiatives: Recent initiatives include expanding its customer base, developing new test solutions for advanced semiconductors, and investing in research and development.

 Summary